Tucson Campus

 The strength of this residency program lies in its strong clinical and surgical volume.
 Recently, the residents have averaged over 200 cataract surgeries by the time they finish their training.
 In addition, extensive clinical and surgical experience is available in the subspecialty areas of glaucoma, strabismus, retina, external disease, and oculoplastic surgery.

 The basic science curriculum is a required part of the didactic program.
-The PGY-3 and PGY-4 residents attend an ophthalmological review course; the Department pays for the course, travel, and housing.
 Additionally, formal weekly lectures and clinical rounds are the core of the didactic program.
 Residents are rewarded for their research efforts, and travel is provided to national meetings at which their work is accepted.

 In conclusion, this program is demanding but very rewarding.
 Residents are given the tools they need to enter either general ophthalmology practice or pursue further subspecialty training.
 Our residents are very satisfied with their experience here in Tucson and are prepared to practice ophthalmology and become Board certified after graduation.